 Betz added, “He needed a procedure to remove the clots, but his heart was struggling to work.
 With the help of ECMO, Mr. Glenn remained stable while we performed a less invasive procedure to suction the blood clots from his lungs.”

-The ECMO machine works by inserting a plastic tube into a large vein and/or artery through the neck, chest or groin of the patient.
+The ECMO machine works by inserting a plastic tube into a large artery through the neck, chest or groin of the patient.
 This tube allows for the patient's blood to flow out into an oxygenator (artificial lung) while the physician performs the procedure.
 The machine does the work of the lungs, which is easier on the patient’s heart.